 Children in Explorers enjoy a range of health snacks, ranging from fruit/vegetables, pasta/rice dishes, sandwiches/ toast, yoghurts/cheese and crackers.
 We ask for a contribution of 30p per session towards your child’s snack.

 Each child in Explorers is allocated a key worker.
 The aim of this role is to oversee your child’s learning and development journey throughout their time in Explorers.
 This key worker will share key learning activities with children and report strengths and target areas to parents and families.

-Sleights’ oldest children are in Class 4.
-These are school years 5 or 6.
-Children in Class 4 are taught by Miss Stubbs.
-Class 4 are supported by Mrs Creek and Mrs Wood.
+Sleights’ oldest children are in Leaders.
+These are school Years 5 or 6.
+Children in Leaders are taught by Miss Stubbs and are supported by Mrs Creek and Mrs Wood.

-Children in Class 4 are between nine and eleven years old.
-Being in Class 4 means lots of responsibility, such as monitor jobs around the school.
+Children in Leaders are between nine and eleven years old.
+Being a Leader means lots of responsibility, such as monitor jobs around the school.
 In addition, children have their SATs tests at the end of Year 6.
 This demonstrates the progress children have made during their time in Key Stage Two.

 Discoverers children are taught by Mrs Walker, Mrs Morrison and Mrs Burton.
 They are supported by Mrs Exelby.
 Discoverers are in school years 3 or 4.
 This means that children are between seven and nine years old.
 Children work hard in Discoverers to enjoy a broad curriculum that builds on the skills and knowledge learnt in Key Stage 1.

 We support children well as they move into Discoverers, as this is the first year of Key Stage Two (also referred to as juniors).